Skånetrafiken: Public transport services

-Urban bus services are available in 10 cities and towns in Skåne with the majority of services in Malmö, Helsingborg and Lund.
-Regional buses routes that connect cities and town operate throughout Skåne.
+Urban bus services are available in 10 cities and towns in Scania with the majority of services in Malmö, Helsingborg and Lund.
+Regional buses routes that connect cities and town operate throughout Scania.
 A colour scheme is used to distinguish urban from regional/inter-urban buse: the former are green whereas the latter are yellow.
-On a similar principle, Pågatåg trains are painted mauve with a red stripe, while Öresundståg vehicles are primarily silver-grey.
+On a similar principle, Pågatåg trains are painted light purple, while Öresundståg vehicles are primarily silver-grey.

 Depending on the results of the bidding process, different bus companies are awarded contracts for bus lines.
-The principal bus companies running bus services for Skånetrafiken are Veolia Transport, Arriva, Nobina Sverige, and Bergkvarabuss.
+The principal bus companies running bus services for Skånetrafiken are Veolia Transport, Arriva, Nobina Sverige, VR, and Bergkvarabuss.

 Some services for transportation of handicapped people are also run by Skånetrafiken under the name of Serviceresor.
 Additionally, Skånetrafiken operates a boat service between Landskrona harbour and the island of Ven.

-Buses to/from airports are not formally a part of Skånetrafiken at this time.

-Some train and bus services between Skåne and the adjoining counties of Blekinge, Halland and Kronoberg are organised in conjunction with corresponding regional transit authorities in the respective counties.
+Some train and bus services between Scania and the adjoining counties of Blekinge, Halland and Kronoberg are organised in conjunction with corresponding regional transit authorities in the respective counties.

 Skånetrafiken is also the brand used for the Lund tramway.

 Tickets, prices and ticketing system

-Since Skånetrafiken manages all public transport in Skåne, tickets are valid on all local trains and buses.
+Since Skånetrafiken manages all public transport in Scania, tickets are valid on all local trains and buses.
 Furthermore, a passenger can buy a ticket on an urban bus in one city for a combined ride by bus – train – bus to a final destination in another city.
 This ease of ticketing may have been a contributing factor to the positive development in patronage since the inception of Skånetrafiken in 1999.

 Within the city bus systems tickets are sold at a fixed price for the entire city.
+(Tickets are sold for one Adult so not for a whole family, just for the person that pays).
 For journeys which fall outside these zones pricing is based on the distance of the journey, with prices increasing along with the distance.

 Tickets can be purchased as single or all-day journeys, or in different forms of pre-paid passes.
 All tickets are sold within the app.
-On regional buses tickets for single journeys can also be bought from the driver, while city buses accept tap-to-pay debit and credit cards.
-On trains, passengers must buy a ticket before boarding from machines on or near the platform or within the Skånetrafiken app.
+City buses accept tap-to-pay debit and credit cards.
+The only thing is that you only could buy an adult ticket in the City for 1 hour or 24 hour.
+If you stamp your card one more time it would cost as two journeys.
+On trains and regional buses, passengers must buy a ticket before boarding from machines if there are a machin at your stop (Trains mostly have a ticket machine, but there is very very few ticket machines nearly regional bus stops.
+Mostly in Helsingborg you could find ticket machines) on or near the platform or within the Skånetrafiken app.
 Those with a fixed-term ticket can board the train directly.